aimat-lab/ML4pXRDs/README.md

 script, make sure that you change the variables at the top of this script file, of the file `simulation_worker.py`, and of `simulation_smeared.py`.

-Instead of running the script file directly, you can also use the provided slurm script `submit_icsd_simulation_slurm.slr` to run it on a cluster.
-Make sure to adapt it to your cluster first.
+Instead of running the script directly, you can also use the provided slurm script `submit_icsd_simulation_slurm.slr` to run it on a cluster.
+Make sure to adapt it to your cluster first and potentially change the path to your `.bashrc` file and the name of your anaconda environment.

-- TODO: Change in the submit script how the conda env is loaded!
+As a point of reference, it takes ~14 hours to simulate the full ICSD on 8 cores.

-### Extract statistics and generate dataset
+### Extract statistics and generate dataset split
-To generate a new dataset with prototype-based split, you first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on if you run this script on a cluster using slurm or not) in this script.
+To generate a new dataset with prototype-based split using the just simulated patterns, you first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on if you run this script on a cluster using slurm or not) in this script.
 It should point to your directory containing the ICSD database.
 Furthermore, you first need to run the simulation of the ICSD data (see README.md) and point `path_to_patterns` (see below) to the directory containing your simulated patterns.
-Then, you can run this file to generate the dataset: `python manage_dataset.py`
+Then, you can run this file to generate the
+dataset: `python manage_dataset.py`

 ### Run experiments
 In the beginning of the training script (`train_random_classifier.py`), you can